wiire-a/pixiewps/README.md

 On Windows it can be compiled with [MinGW](http://www.mingw.org/).
 Be sure to have installed phtread support.

+## Versioning convention
+The version numbering is in the form `1.x.y`, where `x` usually indicates a major release, and `y` a minor release, typically bug fixing or other small changes.
+Every major release starts with `y = 0`.
+The only exceptions are OpenWrt builds where the attribute `PKG_RELEASE` starts from 1, see `version.mk`.
+For instance, release `1.4.0` would be indicated as package `1.4-1` in OpenWrt when built.

+For a list of changes between one release and the previous refer to [CHANGELOG](https://github.com/wiire-a/pixiewps/blob/master/CHANGELOG.md).

 ## Notes for wrappers and scripts
 - The data in input can be formatted with one of the following byte separators: '`:`', '`-`', '` `', or without
 - The most useful tags like `WPS pin` and `WPA-PSK` are denoted with `[+]` or `[-]` in case of failure
 - Pixiewps returns `0` on a successful attempt

+# Contributing
+Since the very first release pixiewps has improved a lot, but it's hard to keep track of every device on the market.
+We have decided to add an automatic message suggesting that we are interested in the parameters of the device tested by the user.

 # Acknowledgements